-The 2022 Annual General Meeting of Shareholders via electronic media (E-AGM) consisted of 28 shareholders and proxies attending, counting the number of 416,509,600 shares (48.41 percent), more than one-third of the total of 860,411,939 shares, with Mr. Suriya Poolworalak presided over the meeting.
-A total of 4 directors attended the meeting, namely:
+Annual General Meeting of Shareholders for the Year 2023 via Electronic Media (E-AGM).
+There were 34 shareholders and proxy holders in attendance, representing 471,787,700 shares (54.83%), which is more than one-third of the total number of shares of 860,411,939 shares.
+Ms. Petchlada Poolvoraluck acted as the chairman of the meeting, and 5 directors were present:

-No. Name-Surname Position 1 Miss Petrada Poolvoralaks Director and Chief Executive Officer 2 Mr. Suriya Poolvoralaks Director and Managing Director 3 Mr. Chanin Roongsang Independent Director and Chairman of the Audit Committee 4 Mrs. Suparanan Tanviruch Independent Director and the Audit Committee
+No. Name-Surname Position 1 Ms. Petrada Poolvoralaks Director and Chief Executive Officer 2 Mr. Suriya Poolvoralaks Director and Managing Director 3 Ms. Natha Kittiaksorn Director and Deputy Chief Executive Officer 5 Mr. Chanin Roongsang Independent Director and Chairman of the Audit Committee 6 Mrs. Suparanan Tanviruch Independent Director and the Audit Committee

-Executive and auditor attended the meeting such as Miss Natha Kittiaksorn (Deputy Chief Executive Officer), Executive of Accounting & Finance are Mr. Nuthapon Luckkanalawan and Mr. Pitak Ponghiruncharoen.
-The auditor from EY Office Limited is Ms. Manee Rattanabunnakit.
+Executive and auditor attended the meeting such as Executive of Accounting & Finance are Mr. Pitak Ponghiruncharoen and Ms. Siwaporn Leechanvanichpun.
+The auditor from EY Office Limited is Ms. Manee Rattanabunnakit and Ms. Pomphan Chirawarakorn.